gofhilman/weather-app/README.md

 ## To Do

-- Brainstorm features and layouts
-- Gather assets
+- Learn Visual Crossing API